top of page

 This list will continue to be updated as more books come out!

-Author Kristiana Sfirlea with a rainbow skull on their shoulder
+Author Kristiana Sfirlea, a white nonbinary person with a pastel rainbow grim reaper plush on their shoulder

-Kristiana's dream is creating safe places for young readers and writers to explore their experiences through the power of storytelling.
+Kristiana's dream is creating safe places for readers to explore their experiences through the power of storytelling.
 As a disabled, queer, autistic author of faith, Kristiana has found the safest place in their books.
 Their greatest joy is when readers do the same.

 bottom of page